Nature of Registration

 The Board, on receipt of the required particulars relating to the adoption, registers the adoption in the manner as the superintendent general registrar directs.
 The applicant must furnish the Board with the requisite information and evidence as they require.

 A certified copy of an entry on the register is deemed evidence of the foreign adoption and the foreign adoption order.
 An application may be made to the court in respect of entries of foreign adoptions on the register.
-The court, if it is satisfied with certain criteria, may order the board to make the requisite entry vary or cancel it.
+The court, if it is satisfied with certain criteria, may order the board to vary the requisite entry or cancel it.

 Adoption Issues

-Where a court grants an order to cancel an entry on the register, it shall make consequential directions as are necessary in the best interest of the person concerned, including orders in relation to guardianship custody maintenance and citizenship of such person.
+Where a court grants an order to cancel an entry on the register, it shall make consequential directions as are necessary in the best interest of the person concerned, including orders in relation to guardianship, custody, maintenance and citizenship of such person.

 Notice of the application may be directed to be made to certain public bodies, including the attorney general, the Board and the superintendent registrar, who may make submissions in relation to the application.
 Proceedings are not held in public.